ACFT Deadlift Standards

 - have the right fitness level for their MOS (Military Occupational Specialty)

 - tested without regard to age or gender

 The ACFT is more challenging than the APFT.

 The new changes come as the Army focuses on ensuring that soldiers can meet the physical demands of combat, said Dr. Whitfield East, EdD, Research Physiologist for CIMT (Center for Initial Military Training.)

-The traditional Army Physical Fitness Test of the last 40 years consisted of three test events:
+The old Army Physical Fitness Test of the last 40 years consisted of three test events:

 - the number of pushups you can do in two minutes

 - how many situps you can perform in two minutes